Upcoming Events

 As part of the Stockade Works Access Youth (SWAY) initiative, Teen Crew Boot Camp is a 5-day workforce development program led by experienced industry professionals to provide introductions to several on-set departments, preparing teens for the exciting and fast-paced world of working in film and TV production.

-How to Tidy Up Without Taking Over - Supporting Your Elders at Home with Raena Baldwin
+How to Tidy Up Without Taking Over - Supporting Your Elders at Home with Raena Baldwin and Julie Adams

 Whether you're supporting aging parents, relatives, or neighbors, this session will offer practical strategies for decluttering, cleaning, and organizing elder spaces in a way that respects autonomy, preserves dignity, and fosters connection.
 Learn how to assess needs, have productive conversations, and create systems that actually stick.